Birimian Limited: Lithium Play Set To Run

 Source: Birimian Limited August 2017 Corporate Review

 2,500,000 options were granted to each director of the company with an exercise price of A$0.45/share, good for 2 years.
 In section (iii), one of the bullet points worth highlighting is the delineation of at least 70 Mt within the Goulamina project, which would be more than a doubling of the currently defined resource of 32.9 Mt.

 Although there are an additional three bullet points presented in section (iii) that could also trigger the options from exercising, one would have to imagine that the board and management team are very confident in the high probability that exists to prove up a substantially larger resource than the one that already exists at Goulamina.

-In the longer-term, if Birimian can eventually prove up north of 100 Mt total resource, any future revised PFS or DFS would have to seriously put into the consideration a higher throughput scenario of say 2-4 Mtpa, which could then provide the project the size and scale needed to not only help materially improve economics but to also pique the interest of a larger company (joint-venture arrangement or takeover.
+In the longer term, if Birimian can eventually prove up north of 100 Mt total resource, any future revised PFS or DFS would have to seriously put into consideration a higher throughput scenario of say 2-4 Mtpa, which could then provide the project the size and scale needed to not only help materially improve economics but to also pique the interest of a larger company (joint-venture arrangement or takeover).

 Re-Rating Opportunity

-Compared to much of its hard rock peer group which have all climbed to new heights this year: PILBF/PLS.AX, Nemaska Lithium (NMKEF/NMX.TO), Altura Mining (ALTAF/AJM.AX), AZZVF/AVZ.AX, Kidman Resources (KDR.AX), CRECF/CRE.V, Tawana Resources (TAW.AX), Birimian looks to have the most potential for a profound re-rating.
+Compared to much of its hard rock peer group, which have all climbed to new heights this year: PILBF/PLS.AX, Nemaska Lithium (NMKEF/NMX.TO), Altura Mining (ALTAF/AJM.AX), AZZVF/AVZ.AX, Kidman Resources (KDR.AX), CRECF/CRE.V, Tawana Resources (TAW.AX), Birimian looks to have the most potential for a profound re-rating.

 Currently, there is confusion in the market as to whether Birimian is an early stage explorer or an advanced stage developer (working on developing a marginal project), which I believe helps to explain its current market cap/valuation.
-Although it may not be abundantly clear, my own belief is that the company is primarily an early stage explorer at this point in time, but one which has already done a lot of the back end "grunt work" that is needed to transition into becoming a formidable developer.
+Although it may not be abundantly clear, my own belief is that the company is primarily an early stage explorer at this point in time, but one that has already done a lot of the back end "grunt work" that is needed to transition into becoming a formidable developer.

 In the case of Birimian, much of this year has been spent "putting the cart before the horse."
 I would not go as far as to say all that time and effort was wasted entirely, but moving forward from here, efficiency and clarity in communication to the market will have to be points of strong emphasis for the company.

 Conclusion

-With all that said, I believe that from a risk/reward angle, there are very few (if any) hard rock lithium juniors out there who offer as much immense upside potential as Birimian; size matters, and whereas many junior companies struggle to find even 10Mt of spodumene, Birimian internally is shooting for at least 70 Mt, and to date has been able to drill and discover material that is:
+With all that said, I believe that from a risk/reward angle, there are very few (if any) hard rock lithium juniors out there who offer as much immense upside potential as Birimian.
+Size matters, and whereas many junior companies struggle to find even 10Mt of spodumene, Birimian internally is shooting for at least 70 Mt, and to date has been able to drill and discover material that is:

 - High grade (1.37% Li2O).